 Journal article

-Cognitive effects of brief and ultrabrief pulse bitemporal electroconvulsive therapy: a randomised controlled proof-of-concept trial
+Cognitive effects of brief and ultrabrief pulse bitemporal electroconvulsive therapy: A randomised controlled proof-of-concept trial

 Psychological Medicine | CAMBRIDGE UNIV PRESS | Published : 2020